awead/awead.github.io/source/fedora-tests/index.markdown

 Why does ingest time increase with inversely related collections when using ActiveFedora in Valkyrie or Hyrax?
 When using the Fedora and Postgres adapters in Valkyrie, performance remains flat.

 Additional tests were conducted locally on a laptop because servers were no longer available.
+All tests were capped at 25000 works because that was large enough to show a significant decrease in performance.

 ### Collection Performance Locally

-A collection with 25K items, similar to the collection test performed above, but locally, on a laptop.
+Running a test using a laptop yielded similar results to those seen in a multi-server environment.
+There is a significant performance impact in the server environment, apparently due to network latency.
+A laptop performed slightly faster than a server and the variances of time was much smaller.
+However, there is still a clean decrease in performance over time in both environments.

 <div id="localCollectionComparison" style="width:100%; height:400px;"></div>

 ### Fedora and Solr Requests

-If Fedora performance is degrading we might see a similar increase in response times with the different HTTP requests sent to it.
+If Fedora performance is degrading, we might see a similar increase in response times with the different HTTP requests sent to it.

 #### Fedora POST